What to Do in Montreal: A Complete Guide

 Do you have any other recommendations?
 Let me know in the comments!

-In the future articles, I will continue to write about Montreal and its surrounding areas.
+I’ll continue writing about Montreal and the surrounding area in future articles.
 However, if you have some time to explore the nearby regions within an hour’s drive of Montreal, I recommend:

 - Boucherville Islands National Park: A peaceful sanctuary composed of multiple islands in the heart of the St. Lawrence River.
 Enjoy scenic hiking and biking trails, as well as kayaking and canoeing.
 During winter, experience fat biking or snowshoeing on the Îles-de-Boucherville.